Ukrainets-Oleksii/tesk-task-dataOx/README.md

      ```bash
      docker-compose up
      ```
 That’s it.
 After these steps, the project will be running inside Docker containers.
+The project will be available at [http://localhost:8080](http://localhost:8080).
+Swagger UI is also available at [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html).

 ## Test Cases